cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 ![](/images/aws-s3_tutorial_1.jpg)

-You'll be taken to the creation bucket page.
-Here you have to specify the name of the basket, region, optionally you can copy the settings of another bucket by clicking on the choose bucket button.
+You'll be taken to the bucket creation page.
+Here you have to specify the name of the bucket, region, optionally you can copy the settings of another bucket by clicking on the `choose bucket` button.
 Checkbox block all public access can be enabled as we will use `access key ID` and `secret access key` to gain access.
-In the following sections you can leave the default settings and click create bucket.
+In the following sections you can leave the default settings and click `create bucket`.
 After you create the bucket it will appear in the list of buckets.

 ### Create user and configure permissions

-To access bucket you will need to create a user to do this go [IAM](https://console.aws.amazon.com/iamv2/home#/users) and click `add users`.
+To access bucket you will need to create a user, to do this, go [IAM](https://console.aws.amazon.com/iamv2/home#/users) and click `add users`.
 You need to choose AWS access type have access key ID and secret access key.

 ![](/images/aws-s3_tutorial_2.jpg)

-After pressing `next` button to configure permissions.
-You need to create a user group to do this click `create a group` input the `group name` and select permission policies add `AmazonS3ReadOnlyAccess` using the search (if you want the user you create to have write rights to bucket select `AmazonS3FullAccess`).
+After pressing `next` button to configure permissions, you need to create a user group.
+To do this click `create a group`, input the `group name` and select permission policies add `AmazonS3ReadOnlyAccess` using the search (if you want the user you create to have write rights to bucket select `AmazonS3FullAccess`).

 ![](/images/aws-s3_tutorial_3.jpg)